-The last decade has been a critical one regarding cybersecurity, with studies predicting the worldwide cost of global cybercrime damage to hit 0.5 trillion dollars annually by 2025 .
-The capability to detect, analyze, and defend against threats in (near) real-time conditions is not possible without employing machine learning techniques and big data infrastructures.
+The last decade has been a critical one regarding cybersecurity, with studies predicting the worldwide cost of global cybercrime damage to hit 0.5 trillion dollars annually by 2025.
+Detecting, analysing, and defending against threats in (near) real-time conditions is impossible without employing machine learning techniques and big data infrastructures.
 This gives rise to cyberthreat intelligence and analytic solutions, such as (informed) machine learning on big data and open-source intelligence, to perceive, reason, learn, and act against cyber adversary techniques and actions.
 Moreover, organisations’ security analysts have to manage and protect systems and deal with the privacy and security of all personal and institutional data under their control.
-The aim of this workshop is to provide researchers with a forum to exchange and discuss scientific contributions, open challenges and recent achievements in machine learning and their role in the development of secure systems.
+This workshop aims to provide researchers with a forum to exchange and discuss scientific contributions, open challenges and recent achievements in machine learning and their role in developing secure systems.
 If it will be considered, as in the previous years, we would join an LNCS proceedings volume.

 Cybersecurity is of the utmost importance for computing systems.
 The ethics guidelines for trustworthy artificial intelligence authored by the European Commission’s Independent High Level Expert Group on Artificial Intelligence on April 2019 have highlighted that machine learning-based artificial intelligence developments in various fields, including cybersecurity, are improving the quality of our lives every day, that AI systems should be resilient to attacks and security, and that they should consider security-by-design principles.

 The last decade has been a critical one regarding cybersecurity, with studies predicting that the worldwide cost of global cybercrime damage will hit 0.5 trillion dollars annually by 2025.
-Cyberthreats have increased dramatically, exposing sensitive personal and business information, disrupting critical operations and imposing high costs on the economy.
+Cyberthreats have increased dramatically, exposing sensitive personal and business information, disrupting critical operations and imposing high economic costs.
 The number, frequency, and sophistication of threats will only increase and will become more targeted in nature.
 Furthermore, today’s computing systems operate under increasing scales and dynamic environments, ingesting and generating more and more functional and non-functional data.
-The capability to detect, analyze, and defend against threats in (near) real-time conditions is not possible without employing machine learning techniques and big data infrastructure.
+Detecting, analysing, and defending against threats in (near) real-time conditions is impossible without employing machine learning techniques and big data infrastructure.
 This gives rise to cyber threat intelligence and analytic solutions, such as (informed) machine learning on big data and open-source intelligence, to perceive, reason, learn, and act against cyber adversary techniques and actions.
-Moreover, organizations’ security analysts have to manage and protect these systems and deal with the privacy and security of all personal and institutional data under their control.
-This calls for tools and solutions combining the latest advances in areas such as data science, visualization, and machine learning.
-We strongly believe that the significant advance of the state-of-the-art in machine learning over the last years has not been fully exploited to harness the potential of available data, for the benefit of systems and data security and privacy.
-In fact, while machine learning algorithms have already proven beneficial for the cybersecurity industry, they have also highlighted several shortcomings that impact their reliability and safety.
-As proved multiple times in the literature, machine learning models are vulnerable to adversarial machine learning attacks, which cause target algorithms to either misbehave, provide unethical answers to users’ prompts, or reveal sensitive information about their inner workings.
-As machine learning-based capabilities become incorporated more frequently into cyber assets, the urgency of understanding the impact and the mitigations of these threats rises exponentially.
-On the other hand, the community must not ignore that it is still challenging to mine, interpret and extract knowledge from security-related data, harvested from multiple sources and encoded in different formats.
+Moreover, organisations’ security analysts must manage and protect these systems and deal with the privacy and security of all personal and institutional data under their control.
+This calls for tools and solutions combining the latest advances in data science, visualisation, and machine learning.
+We strongly believe that the significant advance of state-of-the-art machine learning over the last few years has not been fully exploited to harness the potential of available data for the benefit of systems, data security, and privacy.
+While machine learning algorithms have already proven beneficial for the cybersecurity industry, they have also highlighted several shortcomings that impact their reliability and safety.
+As proved multiple times in the literature, machine learning models are vulnerable to adversarial machine learning attacks, which cause target algorithms to misbehave, provide unethical answers to users’ prompts, or reveal sensitive information about their inner workings.
+As machine learning-based capabilities become incorporated more frequently into cyber assets, the urgency of understanding these threats' impact and mitigations rises exponentially.
+On the other hand, the community must not ignore that it is still challenging to mine, interpret and extract knowledge from security-related data harvested from multiple sources and encoded in different formats.
 Hence, the need for learning techniques that can provide accurate predictions while withstanding adversarial attacks is of paramount importance.
 On the other side, although the priority of machine learning methods today is to perform accurate detection strengthening their robustness to adversarial attacks, explainability of security systems has recently emerged as a very active research field.
 Explaining the effect of certain data features on security decisions can contribute to allowing security systems to benefit better from the trust of security stakeholders.

-The workshop follows the success of the four previous editions( MLCS 2019, MLCS 2020, MLCS 2021, MLCS 2022, and MLCS 2023) co-located with ECML-PKDD.
-In all the previous editions the workshop gained strong interest, with attendance of between 20 and 30 participants, lively post-presentation discussions, amazing invited talks in all the editions and a vibrant panel discussion in both the 2019 and 2021 editions.
-We strive to provide researchers with a forum to exchange and discuss scientific contributions and open challenges, both theoretical and practical, related to the use of machine-learning approaches in cybersecurity.
-We want to foster joint work and knowledge exchange between the cybersecurity community, by increasing the connection between researchers and practitioners from not only the machine learning area, but also experts from the big data, data science, and visualization areas.
-The workshop shall provide a forum for discussing novel trends and achievements in machine learning and their role in the development of secure systems.
+The workshop follows the success of the four previous editions( MLCS 2019, MLCS 2020, MLCS 2021, MLCS 2022, MLCS 2023, and MLCS 2024) co-located with ECML-PKDD.
+In all the previous editions, the workshop gained strong interest, with attendance of between 20 and 30 participants, lively post-presentation discussions, amazing invited talks in all the editions and a vibrant panel discussion in the 2019 and 2021 editions.
+We strive to provide researchers with a forum to exchange and discuss scientific contributions and open challenges, both theoretical and practical, related to using machine-learning approaches in cybersecurity.
+We want to foster joint work and knowledge exchange in the cybersecurity community by increasing the connection between researchers and practitioners from not only the machine learning area but also experts from the big data, data science, and visualisation areas.
+The workshop shall provide a forum for discussing novel trends and achievements in machine learning and their role in developing secure systems.
 We want to highlight the latest research trends in machine learning, privacy of data, big data, deep learning, incremental and stream learning, and adversarial machine learning.
 In particular, the goal of this workshop is to promote the application of these emerging machine learning techniques to cybersecurity by measuring how they improve the field with their predictive capabilities.

 The workshop shall contribute to identifying new application areas as well as open and future research problems related to the application of machine learning in the cybersecurity field.